Saturn Club

 Saturn Club is a private social club, founded in 1885, in Buffalo in Erie County, New York that currently operates out of an National Register of Historic Places-listed building at 977 Delaware Ave. in Buffalo, New York.

+Operations

+It operates under US law for 501(c)(7) Social and Recreation Clubs.
+In 2024 it claimed total revenue of $1,457,962 and total assets of $3,561,624.
+The separate and related Saturn Club Historic Preservation Foundation is a 501(c)(3) Public Charity.
+In 2023 it claimed $62,322 in total revenue and $206,207 in total assets.

 History

 In 1885, The Saturn Club was founded by thirteen young men who wanted to congregate in a less formal setting than their father's traditional clubs.
 The first three founders were: Carlton Sprague, William F. Kip, and Francis Almy.
 They recruited the ten others including John B. Olmsted and Ansley Wilcox.
 They first congregated on Saturdays, hence the name, to socialize and play cards.
 Dues were a month, and the initiation fee was a chair.
 With a nod to the many "University Clubs" of the time, Saturn's founders patterned their board of directors after that of a small college, including: